-Among them, the diameter of milling cutter will be limited due to the limitations of machine tool, cutting depth and width, and the size of blade and tool.
+(2) For a large machining plane area, multiple passes with a milling cutter of appropriate diameter are necessary.
+The diameter of the milling cutter will be limited by the limitations of the machine tool, cutting depth and width, and the size of the blade and tool.

-During forward milling, the rational use of the ratio of tool diameter to cutting width will ensure that the milling cutter has a very suitable angle when cutting into the workpiece.
+When milling forward, the appropriate ratio of tool diameter to cutting width will ensure a suitable cutting angle for the milling cutter when entering the workpiece.

 2. Selection of tooth number of milling cutter

 When choosing a milling cutter for machining, it’s important to consider the number of teeth on the cutter.
 For instance, a 100mm diameter sparse tooth milling cutter has only 6 teeth, while a 100mm diameter dense tooth milling cutter can have 8 teeth.
 The density of the cutter teeth affects both production efficiency and product quality.